Built by Metorial, the integration platform for agentic AI.

 • state (optional): Issue state type, name, or ID

-• priority (optional): Priority level (0=None, 1=Urgent, 2=High, 3=Normal, 4=Low)
+• priority (optional): Priority level (0=No priority, 1=Urgent, 2=High, 3=Normal, 4=Low)

 • labels (optional): Array of label names or IDs